melles1991/melles1991.github.io/pages/internal/adding_device.md

 ---
 sidebar: home_sidebar
-title: How to add a new device to the wiki
+title: How to add a new device
 folder: internal
 permalink: addingdevice-howto.html
 search: exclude
 tags:
  - internal
 ---

-## Requirements for adding a device

-The LineageOS wiki provides instructions based on the assumption that your device has got its device tree/kernel under the [LineageOS GitHub organization](https://github.com/LineageOS), and that it supports building Lineage 13.0 or higher.
-If your device meets both those requirements, follow the instructions below to get your device set up.

-## Setting up the wiki locally

-See [contributing using repo](contributing.html#using-repo) for detailed instructions on setting up the wiki locally.

 ## Adding your device